 6. Book a night at Zinc Journey to stay up close

-There are so many options to choose from in Sigiriya to suit all types of budget but Zinc Journey really caught my eye.
+There are so many options to choose from in Sigiriya to suit all types of budgets but Zinc Journey really caught my eye.

-Not only was it a luxury hotel with a jaw dropping view of the Lion’s Rock, it was pretty much in walking distance to the ticket booth which was ideal.
+Not only was it a luxury hotel with a jaw-dropping view of the Lion’s Rock, but it was also pretty much within walking distance to the ticket booth which was ideal.

 As I was there in rainy October, there would be a tropical storm almost daily in the afternoon.
 So, I was glad I had a beautiful haven to stay in while the madness was going on outside.

 I would put on my robe, make a cup of tea, sit in the comfy bed and work on my blog or watch TV.
 It was lovely.

 The facilities included a popular pizza restaurant, lounge, and bar.

 Unfortunately, no pool but there were sunbeds in the garden if you wanted to relax.

 Also, if you wanted to eat outside instead, it’s within walking distance of some of the top-rated restaurants on Tripadvisor.